Well, well, well, looky here, ladies and gentlemen.

 Good point.

-Here is joking about it.
+Here he is joking about it.

 And this is the real irony.

-Oh, ladies and gentlemen, here you have this Boston Brahmin aristocrat, pretentious elitist fool, who wants everybody to think he is the smartest guy in the What are you laughing at, Brian?
+Ladies and gentlemen, here you have this Boston Brahmin, aristocrat, pretentious elitist fool who wants everybody to think he is the smartest guy in the world.

-Think I'm hitting them too hard here.
+Think I'm hitting them too hard here?

 Here you have this guy who wants everybody to think he's the smartest guy in the world, and he botches a joke talking about how dumb the president is.